-- i.
-If the decision to rescind programs was rendered by SPAs or CAEP, the EPP may send a written request to the State Superintendent of Education seeking a special review through the Alabama Educator Continuous Improvement Process. - a.
-The State Superintendent of Education will have the request reviewed by the Educator Preparation Section. - b.
+- 1. If the decision to rescind programs was rendered by SPAs or CAEP, the EPP may send a written request to the State Superintendent of Education requesting a special review through the Alabama Educator Continuous Improvement Process. - i.
+The State Superintendent of Education will have the request reviewed by the Educator Preparation Section. - ii.
 If the ALSDE allows the subsequent review of programs through AL-PIE, the EPP will be informed.
 The EPP will be required to submit all documentation for the AL-PIE process to the ALSDE.
-Written documentation will be reviewed, and a visit will be scheduled. - c.
+Written documentation will be reviewed, and a visit will be scheduled. - iii.
 If the ALSDE does not allow the review of programs through AL-PIE, the EPP will receive a letter explaining why the review is not allowed.
-Programs will then be discontinued, and the EPP may submit programs in two years as new programs. - ii.
+Programs will then be discontinued, and the EPP may submit programs in two years as new programs. - 2.
 If the decision to rescind programs was rendered by the ALSDE because of a review through the AL-PIE process, the EPP may submit a letter to the State Superintendent of Education challenging the decision to rescind programs.
-The request should include: - a.
-Written challenge - b.
-Documentation that was submitted for review that suggests that the decision rendered is incorrect
+The request should include: - i.
+Written challenge - ii.
+Documentation that was submitted for review that suggests that the decision rendered is incorrect of LEA and IHE representatives.

-The State Superintendent of Education will appoint a team to review the challenge consisting of LEA and IHE representatives.
 Only individuals with a high degree of competence will serve on this review team.

+The State Superintendent of Education will appoint a team to review the challenge consisting